-- where the casualty is; and - what they have taken.
+- where the casualty is; and - that they are unconscious.

 Stay with the casualty until the ambulance arrives and tell the ambulance crew as much as you can about what the person has taken, and when they took it.

 In short